 5.2.4 HTTP error handling

 HTTP/2 connection error and stream error shall be supported as specified in clause 5.4 of IETF RFC 9113 [7].

 Guidelines for error responses to the invocation of APIs of NF services are specified in clause 4.8 of 3GPP TS 29.501 [3].
 API specific error responses are specified in the respective technical specifications.

-5.2.4 HTTP error handling

-HTTP/2 connection error and stream error shall be supported as specified in clause 5.4 of IETF RFC 9113 [7].

-Guidelines for error responses to the invocation of APIs of NF services are specified in clause 4.8 of 3GPP TS 29.501 [3].
-API specific error responses are specified in the respective technical specifications.